krigjo25/webapp-Home-vupy/README.md

 -
 ####    Flask

+Github:
+Implemented a API which fetches repositories data from GITHUB.

 While creating the modal i encounted a challange to store the information which was recieved by the API I choosed to use SQLite, as there is no need for a huge database or a rational one.